-For INFJs and INTJs, the auxiliary function is an extraverted function, which means it is revealed -- it is not just happening on the inside.
-Introverted Feelers, for instance, would spend a lot of time reflecting on their own personal values.
-Extraverted Feelers, on the other hand, are all about supporting, guiding and nurturing others.
-Those who lead with Fe deeply value harmony in their relationships and work hard to make sure everyone is on good terms.
+For INFJs and INTJs, the auxiliary function is an extraverted function, which means it is revealed in how they make decisions in the outer world — it is not just what's happening on the inside.
+Introverted Feelers, for instance, spend a lot of time reflecting on their own personal values.
+Extraverted Feelers, on the other hand, are all about supporting, guiding, and nurturing others.
+The types who have Fe in their function stack value harmony in their relationships and work hard to make sure everyone is on good terms.

 How is this observed?
-Well, it means the INFJ is that person who, even if deeply introverted, can handle casual chit chat or difficult conversations because it makes the other person feel at ease.
+Well, it means the INFJ is that person who, even if deeply introverted, can handle casual chit-chat or difficult conversations when it makes the other person feel at ease.
 Is it uncomfortable for the INFJ?
-Sure, but if the group is happy and in-sync, the INFJ is happy too.
+Possibly, but if the group is happy and in sync, the INFJ is happy too.
 On the downside, INFJs sometimes take forever to make a decision, because they want to make sure they’re not affecting anyone negatively.

 INTJs, on the other hand, are efficiency in a nutshell.
 Hardworking par excellence, Te-users are the ones you want by your side when a problem comes up, as they’re sure to have a detailed backup plan for every possible scenario.
-They do all of their Thinking based on facts and logic and are able to set their personal feelings aside to do the logical thing.
+They do all of their Thinking based on facts and logic and are able to set their personal feelings and the feelings of others aside to do the logical thing.

 Fundamentally, INTJs are much more pragmatic than INFJs when it comes to decision-making.
 You’ll observe an INTJ breaking down a task in small steps, and focusing on the most efficient way to get to their goal.
 They’re also level-headed in situations where INFJs could easily get overwhelmed.